mmspmclc/flask101/README.md

 Workshop introducing how to use Flask for API development

+Note: This Flask workshop is created by Capital One's software engineering division.

 ## Installation

 ### 1. Workshop Repo
 (Assuming that you have git installed.
 If not, refer to the [official tutorial](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))

 1. In your terminal/command prompt, navigate to the folder you would like to install the project files to. (ex.`cd path/to/folder/`)
 2. Run the following: `git clone https://github.com/bbwong23/flask101.git`